-Fredrik Backman is the New York Times bestselling author of the novels A Man Called Ove, My Grandmother Asked Me to Tell You She’s Sorry, and Britt-Marie Was Here, as well as a novella, And Every Morning the Way Home Gets Longer and Longer.
+Fredrik Backman is the New York Times bestselling author of the novels A Man Called Ove, My Grandmother Asked Me to Tell You She’s Sorry, and Britt-Marie Was Here, And Every Morning the Way Home Gets Longer and Longer —a novella, Beartown, and Deal of a Lifetime.
 His books are being published around the world in more than thirty-five languages.
 He lives in Stockholm, Sweden, with his wife and two children.

-His new novel, Beartown, will be published in April 2017.
+His new novel, Us Against You, will be published in June 2018.

 Fredrik Backman: Staying Grounded